malikmateen917/glowing-icons/README.md

 # glowing-icons
-# glowing cons is beauitiful and expensive
+# glowing icons is beauitiful and expensive
+# the icons is social media icons